NTNU2025-GeoGarden/GeoGarden/README.md

 ## Changelog

+### 1.3.2
++ Fixed the bug where research data did not update on application exit for Android users.

 ### 1.3.1
 + Watering plants now cost 5 water instead of 10
 + Common plant produce are now worth 10 more when selling on the market